IAATE Code of Ethics

 An IAATE Member Shall:

-• Strive to achieve high standards of training, animal care and educational programming through knowledge and training.
+• Strive to achieve high standards of animal care, welfare, training, and educational programming through ongoing professional development.

-• Follow a hierarchy of behavioral procedures in training with a goal of using the least intrusive, most positive methods to influence behavior before considering the use of aversives.
+• Follow a hierarchy of behavioral procedures in training to use the least intrusive, most positive, effective methods to influence behavior.

-• Provide professional and humane care for the animals in their care, respecting the wild nature and maintaining the dignity of each animal in life and in death.
+• Provide professional and humane care for the animals they work with, respecting natural history and maintaining compassion for each animal in life and in death.

 • Abide by local, state, provincial, and federal laws concerning avian training and associated activities.

-• Legally acquire animals and include proper documentation.
+• Legally and ethically acquire and transfer animals to and from reputable facilities and maintain proper documentation.

 • Establish safe work habits and conditions, abiding by current health and safety practices at all times.

 • Encourage community support and involvement through public education.
-The common goal is to promote a responsible concern for living beings and the welfare of the environment.
+The common goal is to promote a responsible concern for all living beings and the conservation of the environments we share.

 • Work on the basis of sound ecological principles, incorporating appropriate conservation ethics and an attitude of stewardship.

-• Acknowledge limitations and enlist the assistance of a veterinarian or other trained professionals when appropriate.
+• Enlist the assistance of a veterinarian or other trained professionals when appropriate.

-• Respect other trainers and persons in related fields, sharing skills and knowledge in the spirit of cooperation for the welfare of the animals.
+• Respect other trainers and persons in related fields, sharing skills and knowledge in the spirit of promoting the wellbeing of animals.

 • Respect the intellectual property and copyrights of other individuals and entities.

-• Conduct all business and activities in a professional manner with honesty, integrity, compassion, and commitment; realizing that an individual’s conduct reflects on the entire field of avian training and environmental education.
+• Conduct all business and activities in a professional manner; act with honesty, integrity, compassion, and commitment, recognizing that an individual’s conduct reflects on the entire field of avian training and environmental education.